protonemedia/laravel-ffmpeg/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/pascalbaljetmedia/laravel-ffmpeg.svg?style=flat-square)](https://scrutinizer-ci.com/g/pascalbaljetmedia/laravel-ffmpeg)
 [![Total Downloads](https://img.shields.io/packagist/dt/pbmedia/laravel-ffmpeg.svg?style=flat-square)](https://packagist.org/packages/pbmedia/laravel-ffmpeg)

 This package provides an integration with FFmpeg for Laravel 6.0 and higher.
-The storage of the files is handled by [Laravel's Filesystem](http://laravel.com/docs/7.0/filesystem).
+[Laravel's Filesystem](http://laravel.com/docs/7.0/filesystem) handles the storage of the files.

 ## Features
 * Super easy wrapper around [PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg), including support for filters and other advanced features.
 * Integration with [Laravel's Filesystem](http://laravel.com/docs/7.0/filesystem), [configuration system](https://laravel.com/docs/7.0/configuration) and [logging handling](https://laravel.com/docs/7.0/errors).
 * Compatible with Laravel 6.0 and higher, support for [Package Discovery](https://laravel.com/docs/7.0/packages#package-discovery).
 * Built-in support for HLS.
-* Built-in support for concatenation, multiple inputs/outputs, timelapses, complex filters (and mapping), frame/thumbnail exports.
+* Built-in support for concatenation, multiple inputs/outputs, image sequences (timelapse), complex filters (and mapping), frame/thumbnail exports.
 * PHP 7.2 and higher.

 ## Video Course Builder

-We're developing a package/app/service to quickly setup your own course platform.
-We have one simple question though... which solution and pricing would you prefer?
+We're developing a package/app/service to set up your course platform quickly.
+We have one straightforward question, however.
+Which solution and pricing would you prefer?
 Vote at [videocoursebuilder.com](https://videocoursebuilder.com) and read all about the features!

 Are there other features you want to see?
 Do you have ideas about pricing models?
 Or do you have other suggestions?
 Let me know [right here on GitHub](https://github.com/pascalbaljetmedia/laravel-ffmpeg/issues/187) or reach out [on Twitter](https://twitter.com/pascalbaljet).